bifurcation/expect-ct/draft-stark-expect-ct.md

 ## Sending a violation report

-When an Expect-CT header field contains the `report-uri` directive, and the connection does not comply with the UA's CT Policy, the UA SHOULD report the failure as follows:
+When an Expect-CT header field contains the `report-uri` directive, and the connection does not comply with the UA's CT Policy, or when the UA connects to a Known Expect-CT Host with Expect-CT metadata that contains a `report-uri`, the UA SHOULD report the failure as follows:

 1. Prepare a JSON object `report object` with the single key `expect-ct-report`, whose value is the result of generating a violation report object as